AN OPEN POLICY, EXPANDED—last updated - January 2023

 Our commitment to maintaining an open submission policy means that at Good Press you will find projects which may not be given space in shops or galleries where the drive for profit dictates what is ‘marketable’ or ‘sellable’.
 In this way, a scope of material and practice lives side by side.
 Sometimes it has been referred to as ‘the only place I can put my shitty zines’.
 Sometimes, a ‘living archive’ of self-published printed matter from around the world.
 Through this, we hope to build a participatory mechanism in opposition to capitalism & the inequitable pursuit of profit.

-We hope that by selling publications which might otherwise have a limited audience, and paying the maker for those publications fairly, that their practice is sustained, and practices not yet known develop and grow.
+We hope that by selling publications which might otherwise have a limited audience and paying the maker for those publications fairly, that their practice is sustained and encouraged to develop and grow.
 By proxy of a system which does not privilege the tastes of a small group of individuals who choose what publications are offered, those who use the space might encounter practices they did not assume to and find kinship in unthought places.
-This is what Good Press has done since October 2011, and will continue to do in the future.

 Over the years we have added to the body of stock some titles which we seek through distributors.
 As a group, we determine what we order based on the currents of interest that run through the publications submitted.
 Often, the proceeds from sales of these titles sway heavier in Good Press’s favour.
 Usually 40% to GP.
-We hope these publications offer a complimenting ground of critical theory and discussion on art, music, graphic design, politics and publishing in dialogue with the wider body of material.
+We hope these publications offer a complimenting ground of critical theory and discussion on art, music, design, politics and publishing in dialogue with the wider body of material.
 This however is not a closed circuit.
 We welcome suggestions, wish lists, even demands.
 Let us know what you hope to see.
-We have set up a public document to enable this feedback system which you can see here.
-Also, email us!
+Speak to us!
+Email us!

 *** & production